 - Ontario magazine publishers currently have access to public funding through the Ontario Creates Magazine Fund.
 Ontario Creates also provides funding to trade and event organizations in the province’s magazine sector through the Industry Development Program for events and activities that stimulate the growth of the industry.
 In some cases, magazine publishers may be eligible for the Ontario Creates Interactive Digital Media Fund.

-1 Ontario Creates relies on the most recent Statistics Canada data releases to compile this profile.
+6 Ontario Creates relies on the most recent Statistics Canada data releases to compile this profile.
 There is a period of time needed for Statistics Canada to collect the data (e.g. receipt of income tax returns) and compile the data releases.
-Statistics Canada magazine industry statistics for the year 2019 will be available in early 2021.